 Entrance Fee and Hours

 Visitors can take a tour of the center to learn more about their mission and philosophy.
 Jaguar Rescue Center has open tours Monday – Saturday at 9:30 AM and 11:30 AM.
-It is around 2 hours and the rescue center fee is $20 per person.
+It is around 2 hours and the rescue center fee is $22 USD per person.
+Children under 10 are free.
 You need to arrive 15 minutes before the tour starts to pay and get checked in.

 There were a good amount of people when we visited (around 50) and the tours are split up by language (French, Dutch and German available by request).